DataBiosphere/toil/docs/tutorial.rst

    def dbFn(loginCredentials):
         dbConnection = db.connect(loginCredentials)
-        #Do work
+        #Do work here with the DB

-   j.addChildFn(dbFn, loginCredentialsPromise) #The promise is an argument to the dbFn
+   j.addChildFn(dbFn, loginCredentialsPromise)

-In this example the DemoService can startup up a database connection in the start method returning an object from the method indicating how a client job would access the database.
-Its stop method cleans up the database.
+In this example the DemoService starts a database in the start method, returning an object from the start method indicating how a client job would access the database.
+The service's stop method cleans up the database.

 A DemoService instance is added as a service of the root job *j*, with resource requirements specified.
 The return value from :func:`toil.job.Job.addService` is a promise to the return